-Secure support for the geodetic data sharing initiative from both senior / political leadership and government officials within your agency before declaration.
+- Articulate your vision, with clear examples of benefits the geodetic data sharing will bring. - Secure support for the geodetic data sharing initiative from both senior government officials within the agency, and political leadership before declaration.

 Create a campaign / initiatives to advocate / educate government officials about geodetic data sharing.
 Fostering support for the change will help encourage early uptake and on-going ownership.
+Develop a resource plan.